20Candy/PinterestReact/README.md

 ## Getting started

-1. Clone this repo using
+1. Clone this repo
-2. Move to the appropriate directory: `cd reddit-react-ui`.<br />
+2. Move to the appropriate directory.<br />
 3. Run `npm install` to install dependencies.<br />
 4. Run `npm start` to see the example app at `http://localhost:8080`.